 With over 2000 titles, Education Source from EBSCO is the world's largest collection of full-text education journals.
 It includes both professional titles of interest to teachers and scholarly research journals that report on studies in the field of educational research.

 Queen's researchers should prefer this version because the citations link to our licensed full text articles.
+The ERIC Thesaurus is an excellent source for building the vocabulary for your search strategies.
+More information on ERIC is available from the Institute of Education Sciences.

-ERIC: Education Resources Information Center (Open access version)
+Education Resources Information Center (ERIC) Open Access

 ERIC is a database of citations with abstracts related to teaching and research in education, complemented by links to more than 200,000 full-text non-journal documents.
 Coverage includes: journal articles, books, research syntheses, conference papers, technical reports, policy papers and other education-related materials.